Piraeus: Ancient and medieval times

 Piraeus has been inhabited since at least the 26th century BC.
 Piraeus is a rocky outcropping on the Greek coast that features the steep hill of Munichia and modern-day Kastella.
 Although long connected to the mainland by a land bridge that is consistently above water, Piraeus in prehistoric times was an island connected to the mainland only by a low-lying stretch of land that was flooded by sea water most of the year.
 Whenever the land bridge dried up, it was used as a salt field (its ancient name, the Halipedon, means the 'salt field'), and its muddy soil made for a tricky passage.
 Over time, however, the area became increasingly silted, high, and dry—and flooding ceased—so that, by early classical times, the land passage could be safely crossed at all times.
 Thus in ancient Greece, Piraeus assumed increased importance because of its three deep-water harbours: the main port of Cantharus and the two smaller ports, Zea and Munichia.
-The Piraeus harbors gradually replaced the older and shallower Phaleron harbour, which fell into disuse.
+The Piraeus harbours gradually replaced the older and shallower Phaleron harbour, which fell into disuse.

 In the late 6th and early 5th centuries BC, the area became the focus of strategic and political improvements due to its natural advantages.
 For example, in 511 BC, the hill of Munichia was fortified by Hippias, and four years later Piraeus was made a deme of Athens by Cleisthenes.
 According to the ancient Greek historian Thucydides, in 493 BC, Themistocles initiated fortification works in Piraeus, and later advised the Athenians to take advantage of its natural harbours' strategic potential instead of using the sandy bay of Phaleron.
 A duty of 2 percent was levied on goods passing through the port.
 These were very effective at raising funds for the city of Athens.
-In the year 399 after the Peloponnesian War, for example, the city had collected 1,800 talents in harbor dues despite economic effects of the war.
+In the year 399 after the Peloponnesian War, for example, the city had collected 1,800 talents in harbour dues despite economic effects of the war.